What You Must Know About Cholesterol!

 2. Lose weight.
 Even four kg loss can dramatically lower your bad cholesterol (total cholesterol and LDL cholesterol) and boost your HDL cholesterol.

-3. Eat healthy fats viz. omega 3 rich sea fish, cooking oils like mustard oil, Canola, walnuts and flaxseeds, monounsaturated fatty acids rich groundnut or rice bran oil but not necessarily imported olive oil.
+3. Eat healthy fats viz. omega 3 rich sea fish, cold pressed cooking oils like groundnut oil, sesame oil and olive oil and walnuts and flaxseeds.
 Reduce unhealthy fats viz. saturated fats coming from milk viz. cream, butter, ghee, cheese, full cream paneer and fatty meats.
 Stop consuming foods made from hydrogenated oils, they are loaded with trans fatty acids which can cause more damage to your coronary arteries than cholesterol.

 4. Stop smoking.